-Fire in overcrowded Indonesia prison kills 41 people, many trapped in their cells
+Fire in overcrowded Indonesian prison kills 41 people, many trapped in their cells

 Officials said they had launched an investigation into what sparked the fire, though initial suspicions pointed to an electrical short circuit.

-With the fire raging and the gates locked, “some cells couldn’t be opened,” Indonesia’s justice and human rights minister, Yasonna Laoly, said on Wednesday.
+With the fire raging and the gates locked, “some cells couldn’t be opened,” Indonesia’s justice and human rights minister, Yasonna Laoly, said Wednesday.
 The facility’s wiring had not been upgraded since it was built in the 1970s, he was also cited as saying.

 The death toll highlighted crowding in Indonesia’s prison system.
-Rika Aprianti, a spokeswoman for ministry’s corrections department, said that when the fire broke out, 122 people were in detention in a space which was meant to hold 38.
+Rika Aprianti, a spokeswoman for the ministry’s corrections department, said that when the fire broke out, 122 people were in detention in a space that was meant to hold 38.

-Human Rights Watch estimated that the country’s detention centers held 270,000 people last year — more than double their capacity — with many of those imprisoned being held on drugs charges.
-The overcrowding leaves prisoners particularly at risk of infection during the covid-19 pandemic, the activist group said.
+Human Rights Watch estimated that the country’s detention centers held 270,000 people last year — more than double their capacity — with many of those imprisoned being held on drug charges.
+The overcrowding leaves prisoners particularly at risk of infection during the coronavirus pandemic, the activist group said.

 Most of the dead on Wednesday had faced drug convictions.
 Two were foreign nationals, from South Africa and Portugal, the justice minister told a news conference.